Ezogelin soup

 Ezogelin soup or Ezo gelin soup (Ezogelin çorbası, "the soup of Ezo the bride") is a common soup in Turkish cuisine.
 The main ingredients are bulgur and red lentils.
 The origin of the soup is attributed to Ezo the bride from Gaziantep.

-The ingredients are red lentils, rice, bulgur, olive oil, butter, onion, garlic, tomato, tomato paste, paprika, hot pepper, dried mint, black pepper, and salt; it is usually served with lemon wedges.
+Common ingredients include red lentils, rice, bulgur, olive oil, onion, garlic, tomato, tomato paste, paprika, Aleppo pepper, dried mint, black pepper, and salt; it is usually served with lemon wedges.